Panelista-Output/panelista-articles/content/en/35-smart-questions-to-ask-your-customers.md

 Asking follow-up questions is the key to understanding the underlying needs and their meaning, says Karin.
 These are good questions to know more:

 * Can you tell me more?
 * How do you mean?
 * Can you elaborate?
 * Why do think so?
 * Can you give an example of that?

 ### More smart tips to get really good answers

 We start rounding off and Karin shared her best tips for getting the best answers possible.

-*Be humble.*  Tone of voice is important.
+_Be humble._  Tone of voice is important.
 Present your personal side - open and vulnerable.
 Be honest.
 The more open you are, the more open your customers will be when they respond.

 \- “We need your help to…”

 \- “ “We have understood that we have not been able to meet all wishes / have not been so good at this.
 Because…

-*Set the scene.* Always phrase question(s) within a given context with a clear starting point.
+_Set the scene._ Always phrase question(s) within a given context with a clear starting point.
 Now that we are here.
 Therefore, we would like to find out...

 **“What do you think?
 How was it for you?”** Ask personal questions to get concrete answers.

-*Did we close too early?*  Include a question mark image, i.e. an open option that can be something else.
+_Did we close too early?_  Include a question mark image, i.e. an open option that can be something else.
 Have we missed anything?

-*Have we missed the mark?* Leave room for general comments at the end.
+_Have we missed the mark?_ Leave room for general comments at the end.

 \- “Would you like to add something?”

 \- “Is there any other experience with us that you would like to share?”

-*Thanks!* Feedback to customers.
+_Thanks!_ Feedback to customers.
 Tell us what you brought with you from the previous question.
 How are you going to use this result?
 Tell us what you have learned.

-*If you want to read more*
+_If you want to read more_

 I vår guide-sektion kan man läsa [tips på hur man skapar bra videofrågor i Panelista](https://panelista.com/guide/how-to-create-your-first-video-question "Hur man skapar bra videofrågor").

 Läs gärna också om [olika metoder och tekniker för att få kundinsikter](https://articles.panelista.com/sv/verktygslada-for-kundinsikter/ "Verktygslåda för kundinsikter") som vi skrivit om tidigare.

 {{< en/bookdemo >}}

-{{< en/subscribe >}}